Rysul119/Neural_Network_from_Scratch/README.md

 # Neural_Network_from_Scratch
 This project facilitates training a fully connected neural network to predict outputs for given input data.
-If you are not seeing the equations below in the correct format please install the [MathJax](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en) in your chrome browser.
+If you are not seeing the equations below in the correct format, please install the [MathJax](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en) plugin in your chrome browser.

 ### Till now this project has: